 Learning Outcome: 02.01.01 Describe how protons, neutrons, and electrons relate to atomic structure.
-Section: 02.01 Topic: Chemistry

-- 6. Isotopes of a given element have - A. the same number of protons but differ in atomic mass. - B. the same atomic mass but different number of protons. - C. different number of electrons. - D. the same number of protons and atomic mass. - E. the same number of neutrons.
+- 7. Isotopes of a given element have - A. the same number of protons but differ in atomic mass. - B. the same atomic mass but a different number of protons. - C. a different number of electrons. - D. the same number of protons and atomic mass. - E. the same number of neutrons.